 Close family members of a key manager are those family members who may be expected to influence, or be influenced by, that individual in their dealings with an entity.
-For the purpose of this note to the financial statements, the partner, children and dependants of the MAC members and the Fund Administrator are considered to be related parties.
+For the purpose of this note, the partner, children and dependants of the MAC members and the Fund Administrator are considered to be related parties.